davidsayndee/host-webpage-ec2-terraform-git/README.md

 # Host Webpage on AWS EC2 with Terraform

 This project uses **Terraform** to provision an AWS EC2 instance that automatically hosts a simple HTML webpage.
-It's a practical Infrastructure as Code (IaC) example showing automation, cloud provisioning, and server configuration — ideal for IT support, DevOps, or cloud engineering portfolios.
+It's a practical Infrastructure as Code (IaC) example showing automation, cloud provisioning, and server configuration — demostrating my understanding of DevOps, or cloud engineering.

 ---